 |Max load||4 kg (8.82 lbs)||4 kg (8.82 lbs)|

-Here are a few cheaper tripod option that you may be interested in such as Amazon’s own product.
+Here is a few cheaper tripod option that you may be interested in such as Amazon’s own product.

 |Name/Model||AmazonBasics 52-Inch Carbon Fiber Tripod||Rangers 57” Aluminum Tripod||ZOMEI Aluminium Portable Tripod|